 1987 US Girl Scout Stamp Errors

-This is one of only three major errors recognized among the U.S. Scout stamp issues.
+This is one of only two major catalog recognized errors for this U.S. Scout stamp.
 This error [#2251a] was created when all the offset lithographed colors of black, yellow, magenta, cyan and green were omitted.
+The two intaglio colors (red and black) are all that were printed.
 Only one partial sheet is known to exist.

 Over Inking Variety